5 Transformative Methods to ACTIVATE Your Pineal Gland and Tap Into Your Superhuman Potentialby Scott Jeffrey

 So again, when we speak of pineal gland activation, we’re talking about bringing the whole brain online, integrating all the various brain regions.

-As the pineal activates and the brain becomes more integrated, one’s reality is perceived differently.
+As your pineal gland activates and the brain becomes more integrated, you begin to perceive your reality differently.

 You’ll begin to notice more of your unconscious behavior, which helps you get to know your shadow.